-- Maintain a permanent establishment (as defined in Appendix I of the Small and Medium Enterprise Relaunch Grant program guidelines) in Alberta and be established (and in good standing) under at least one of the above acts/legislation.
+- Maintain a permanent establishment (as defined in Appendix I of the Small and Medium Enterprise Relaunch Grant program guidelines) in Alberta and be established (and in good standing) with the requirements of the applicable legislation.

 - Be carrying on business/operations or were eligible to carry on business/operations in Alberta on February 29, 2020.

 - Have less than 500 employees (full time, part-time and contract combined):